The GED® test often incorporates multilayered texts.

 Identifying Main Ideas

 A good method for simplifying complex texts with multiple explanations, justifications, or perspectives is to first try to identify the author’s main idea.
 Here are a few strategies for identifying the author’s main idea:

-- Keep in mind that, even when we read a text that includes multiple viewpoints, we are looking for the main ides of the writer!
-Whereas the author may be presenting viewpoints that are echoing main ideas of contributing authors or some other source, don’t mistake those points of view for the main idea that the author of the piece tries to convey.
+- Keep in mind that even when we read a text that includes multiple viewpoints, we are looking for the main ideas of the writer!
+Whereas the author may be presenting viewpoints that are echoing the main ideas of contributing authors or some other source, don’t mistake those points of view for the main idea that the author of the piece tries to convey.

 - We should be looking for repeated ideas or words that indicate the author’s topic and the viewpoint he or she’s making about it.
 Repeating ideas and/or keywords are for many authors common practices, and even if the authors present them in the text from different perspectives, repetition in itself is already quite a good indication of the author’s intended topic.

 - We should weigh how much time the author gives to viewpoints.
 When the author has given equal time to each position or opinion, he or she could well be neutral on the topic.
 If the author gives more time to one viewpoint, this could indicate that the author agrees or disagrees with the corresponding viewpoint.